csp256/cudaLATCH/README.md

 - 512 bit matcher (increased matcher speed)
 - API improvements (currently a mess)
 - CUDA implementation of adaptive grid FAST detector
+- offline parameter optimization with PyGMO
 - integration into OpenCV

 Multi-GPU support is not currently planned.
 Please contact me if you have a use case that requires it.

 This work is released under a Creative Commons Attribution-ShareAlike license.
+If you use this code in an academic work, please cite me by name (Christopher Parker) and link to this repository.

 Please email me if you have any questions: csparker.work@gmail.com